dharijanto/lane-crawford-scrapper/README.md

 # Lane Crawford Scrapper

--Lane Crawford is luxury retailers based in Hongkong, focusing on Asia.
+- Lane Crawford is luxury retailers based in Hongkong, focusing on Asia.
  They focus mainly on luxury fashion items.
--This repository contains several scripts that I used for scrapping Lane Crawford's product catalog to download the product images.
+- This repository contains several scripts that I used for scrapping Lane Crawford's product catalog to download the product images.

  # 0-scrap-category-list.ts